The Roosevelt New Orleans

 Design your own Domain Specific Language

 Understanding the domain within which customers evolve is a key factor in the success of a project.
-From this domain and its wealth of concepts, as software developers and architects, we can derive a design that is aimed at solving problems encountered in more »
+From this domain and its wealth of concepts, as software developers and architects, we can derive a design that is aimed at solving problems encountered inmore »

 Design your own Domain Specific Language